Learning Farsi Online

 Ghotab is among the famous Iranian desserts made in Yazd province.
 This crescent pastry is filled with nuts, cardamom, and rose water.
 It is often dusted with powdered sugar and is a popular dessert during the Persian New Year (Nowruz) celebration.

 Noghl is a sweet confection made with sugar, rose water, and nuts like almonds or pistachios.
 It is a famous souvenir of Iran and is often served with tea.
-Noghl symbolizes happiness and joy and is mainly used at weddings.
+Noghl symbolizes happiness and joy and is mainly used at Persian weddings.

 Bastani Sonnati